Darrington Bluegrass Festival FAQs

 Yes, we do not require low-back chairs.

-Are umbrellas allowed for rain or sun protection?
+Are umbrellas or sun tents allowed for rain or sun protection?

 PETS